passbolt/passbolt_help/_pages/api/resources/resources-share.md

 ### Get all AROs

-In order to know the list of AROs with whom a Resource is be shared with, you can use the search endpoint.
+In order to know the list of AROs with whom a Resource can be shared, you can use the `search-aros` endpoint.
-This endpoint can be usefull for example prior editing a secret it is required that the client produce a version for all the users.

 To get the ARO list make a GET request to /share/search-aros.json